Annapolis newspaper shooting suspect ID'd as Jarrod W. Ramos

 Ramos reportedly had a history with the Capital Gazette, as reports said he sued the paper and one of its columnists for defamation in 2012.

-Investigators had trouble identifying the suspect via his fingerprints because his fingers were mutilated, Fox News has learned.
+Investigators initially had trouble identifying the suspect via his fingerprints because his fingers were mutilated, Fox News learned.
+However, an Anne Arundel County Police Department spokesperson told Fox News on Friday that it wasn't true that the suspect had mutilated fingers and they weren't sure how the rumor started.

-It was not immediately clear whether he self-mutiliated his fingertips to avoid being identified, if he sustained injuries during the shooting or if he had longstanding injuries.
+It was not immediately clear whether he self-mutiliated his fingertips to avoid being identified, if he suffered injuries during the shooting or if he had longstanding injuries.

 Twitter accounts seemingly belonging to the suspect included images of a gun pointed at someone's head and multiple profanity-laced tweets.

-This is a developing story; please check back for updates.
-Fox News' Chad Pergram and The Associated Press contributed to this report.
+Fox News' Jason Donner and Chad Pergram and the Associated Press contributed to this report.